GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ### Create AWS Role
 Create a role with the permissions you want to give people.
 You can set whatever out of the box or custom policies you want and attach it to the AWS Role that you create.
 For example, you could have any of the roles like `admin`, `power` or `read only` with the appropriate policies attached.
-If you have queries on AWS Roles, please follow [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)
+If you have questions about AWS Roles, you can check the [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

+Follow these steps to create an AWS role:

  - Click on 'Create new role'
  - Select role type:
     - 'Role for identity provider access'
     - Select 'Grant Web Single Sign-On (WebSSO) access to SAML provider
  - Verify Role trust:

 ```
 {
   "Version": "2012-10-17",